-Since 1991, we have grown steadily and now support over 1,000 people in 35 local authority areas across England and Scotland.
+Since 1991, we have grown steadily and now support almost 1,000 people in 32 local authority areas across England and Scotland.

 In 2009, we changed our name to Affinity Trust.
 By this time, we were supporting people with learning disabilities in many parts of the country, and our old name was no longer relevant or useful.